Design and Technology

 At KS4 Students who opt to study Design and Technology will use the skills gained in years 7 – 8 to develop projects for design situations that they have identified.
 This is a major element of the GCSE course as it equates to 60% of the final grade.
 Students will initially work through a series of minor design and make projects through year 9 to gain a wide range of skills that they can then draw upon when completing their controlled assessment work in year 10 and 11.
 During this time they will complete 2 controlled assessment projects alongside class based work to provide students with the knowledge and understanding needed to succeed in the final exam.

 In years 12 and 13 students have the opportunity to study for an AS and A Level in Design and Technology – Product Design.
 This course involves students working through 2 projects, one at AS and one at A Level.
 The projects follow similar lines to those completed at GCSE level but in greater depth and with more emphasis on industrial methods and practices, for example batch production in the manufacture of flat pack furniture.
 Students will also be involved in research into a number of design movements such as Bauhaus and Art Deco.

 The Design and Technology department offers a range of extra-curricular activities in all material areas, and extra support is available to students during lunchtime and after school to aid them with their studies.

 The subject has close ties with Business Studies to enable students to investigate the commercial and marketing side of products and services.

-Design and Technology is taught by Mr N Triggs, Subject Leader, Mrs J Dobson (Part-Time), Miss A Reeves (Part-Time) and Mrs L Moore.
+Design and Technology is taught by Mr N Triggs, Subject Leader, Mrs J Dobson (Part-Time), Miss A Elliot (Part-Time) and Mrs L Moore.
 Mrs S Done and Mr T O'Prey are our technicians who aid us within the department.